-If the fungi are vertically transmitted in the BSF life cycle, I expect to see that the BSF helps to colonize the fungi in new habitats.
-If the fungi are not vertically transmitted I hypothesize that the fungi arrive at the patch individually but the BSF larvae help the fungi to colonize and take over the patch.
-Therefore, I expect to see an increase in the abundance of fungi in the patch.
-In case I don’t any effect of the BSF larvae on the colonization of the fungi will test this in different diets: 1) standard substrate for Dipteran (Gainesville diet contains alfalfa, wheat bran, and corn meal) (Hogsette, 1992).
-2) a Diet that is composed of fruits and vegetables (that resemble household composts – habitat that is being colonized naturally by BSF) and 3) Chicken manure (habitat that is being colonized naturally by BSF)
+If the fungi are vertically transmitted during the BSF life cycle, we expect that BSF will help to colonize the microbe in new habitats.
+If the fungi are not vertically transmitted, we hypothesize that the fungi arrive at the patch individually, but the BSF larvae help the fungi to colonize and take over the patch.
+Therefore, we expect an increase in the abundance of fungi in the patch.
+In case we do not observe any effect of BSF larvae on fungal colonization, we will examine different diets: 1) Standard substrate for Dipteran (Gainesville diet contains alfalfa, wheat bran, and corn meal) (Hogsette, 1992), 2) Diet that is composed of fruits and vegetables, resembling household composts that are colonized naturally by BSF), and 3) Chicken manure, which is a habitat colonized naturally by BSF)

 C.4.
-Objective 3: the ability to identify specific microorganisms by the BSF
+Objective 3 - BSF identification of specific microorganisms

 C.4.1.
 Specific working hypothesis

-I hypothesize that if the microorganisms provide an advantage for the insect they will be able to identify them in the environment.
-The identification will be either at the adult stage and will affect the decision of the adults where to lay eggs or at the larval stage and affect the consumption pattern causing for consumption of patches of food with microorganisms.
+We hypothesize that if microorganisms provide an advantage for the insect, the insect will be able to identify microorganisms in the environment.
+The identification will occur either at the adult stage, affecting the decision by adults where to lay eggs, or at the larval stage, affecting the consumption pattern of patches of food with microorganisms.

 C.4.2.
 Identification of selected fungi by the BSF adults

-This test will be composed of two experiments: the direct effect of the microorganism volatiles on adult attraction using an olfactometer and the effect of the microorganisms on the oviposition behavior of the fly that will be tested in cage experiments.
+We will test our hypothesis with two experiments.
+We will examine the direct effect of microorganism volatiles on adult attraction using an olfactometer and the impact of microorganisms on the oviposition behavior of SBF in cage experiments.

-The olfactometer experiments will be conducted on the olfactometer that will be purchased for this matter.
-In each set of experiments, there will be a comparison in the fly behavior between two samples: one sample of the diet without yeast and one sample of the diet with yeast.
-Four types of diet will be tested to find different effects of the substrate itself and the interactions between the microorganisms and the substrate: 1) Basic diet (Kannan et al., 2023).
-2) standard substrate for Dipteran (Gainesville diet) (Hogsette, 1992).
-3) Diet that resembles household composts and 4) Chicken manure.
-In these diets, the effect of the fungi C. tropicalis P. kudriavzevii and S. cerevisiae will be tested (eight replicates from each combination).
-In case an effect is present, the minimum abundance of yeast that produces the effect will be tested.
-In each experiment, one BSF adult female (two days after hatching – mated female) will be used.
+The olfactometer experiments will be conducted on an olfactometer purchased for this purpose.
+In each set of experiments, we will compare fly behavior in two samples: one diet sample without yeast and one with yeast.
+Four types of diet will be tested for the effects of the substrate itself and interactions between the microorganisms and the substrate: 1) Basic diet (Kannan et al., 2023), 2) Standard substrate for Dipteran (Gainesville diet) (Hogsette, 1992), 3) A diet resembling household compost, and 4) Chicken manure.
+We will investigate the impact of these diets on C. tropicalis, P. kudriavzevii, and S. cerevisiae growth (eight replicates per combination).
+If present, we will determine the minimum abundance of yeast producing the effect.
+In each experiment, we will use one BSF adult, mated female two days after hatching.

-The cage experiment will be conducted in 1X1X1 m net cages that will be placed in a rearing room (30oC, 70% humidity, and 12/12 L/D).
-At the beginning of the experiment, 40 BSF pupae will be placed in each cage.
-In each experiment, the best combination of diet and yeast will be tested (according to the olfactometer experiments).
-If no effect will be observed in olfactometer experiments the four types of diet (mentioned before) will be tested.
-In each cage 200 ml plastic container will be placed with each treatment, eight replicates for each cage (the different diets will be tested in separate experiments).
-In each plastic container, the cardboard will be placed above the substrate for oviposition.
-The effect on the oviposition will be measured by opening the cardboard, collecting the eggs, and comparing their weight (using ______).
+The cage experiment will be conducted in 1X1X1 m net cages placed in a rearing room at 30oC, 70% humidity, and 12/12 L/D. At the beginning of the experiment, we will place 40 BSF pupae in each cage.
+We will determine the best combination of diet and yeast in each experiment according to the olfactometer.
+If we observe no effect in the olfactometer experiments, we will test the four types of diets.
+For treatments, a 200 ml plastic container will be placed in each cage with eight replicates per cage.
+In separate experiments, we will test each of the four diets with the cardboard above the substrate for oviposition in each plastic container.
+The effect on oviposition will be measured by collecting the eggs and comparing their weights using ______.

 C.4.3.
-Identification of microorganisms by the BSF larvae
+Identification of microorganisms by BSF larvae